Skip to content

 Want to determine the current cycle stages?
 Fundamental Charts can illustrate market performance along with over 400,000 economic indicators, including interest rates, unemployment, and US GDP, as illustrated in the charts above.

-Plotting ratios, spreads, and correlations along with US recession backdrops can also uncover how different securities fare throughout the economic cycle and its stages.
+Plotting ratios, spreads, correlations, and US recession backdrops can also uncover how different securities fare throughout the economic cycle and its stages.

 Ratio chart showing differences between XLY vs XLP Performance and AUM